NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 ## Todos

 - Implement match failing with the `not` keyword, also for internal flow events
-- Stop actions from flows that get aborted/stopped
 - Add support to stop a flow (e.g. with `stop $flow_ref` or `send $flow_ref.Stop()`) and the same for actions
 - Implement pause/resume mechanism for activated flows
 - Add support for multiline strings using triple quotes in Colang
-- We need to make sure that local system actions are non-blocking
 - Implement support for starting actions and flows assigned to variables, e.g. `start $flow_x`
 - Implement support for system functions in expression, e.g. convert a string into a flow with `flow()`
-- Logical operators like `and` and `or` not working in if statements
-- Stop all flows that were started in the when-construct cases after one case triggered
 - Fix `send user say "how are you".Start() as $id` parsing
-- Support calling actions with positional arguments
-- Fix `flow` keyword parsing when it is used not as a keyword in e.g. a variable name or reference member
-- Add support for timer action support in the runtime
 - Find a better solution for separating the flow event arguments like `flow_id` or `activated` from the flow context variables.
 - Fix unit test helper function to work with stories that generate bot messages when started
 - Cleanup abort/stop naming convention
-- Add support for other actions than UtteranceBotAction in cli interface
-- Support raw string literals for regex expressions : `r"\bword\b"` instead `r"\\bword\\b"`
 - Implement proper bot/user intent extraction (nemoguardrails/actions/llm/generation.py line 111)
 - expression_functions don't work as IF condition
 - Support parsing for `match (bot ask confirmation question "Do you want to pay now?").Finished("confirmed")`